 The central message of the guide is this: it IS possible to fundraise your way to Youth Assembly, and, in fact, it is critical that you do!

-Each Youth Assembly at the United Nations is designed to bring together a diverse group of passionate youth from around the world to discuss how the arts, culture, travel, and sports can unite youth in the Sustainable Development Goals.
+Each Youth Assembly is designed to bring together a diverse group of passionate youth from around the world to discuss how the arts, culture, travel, and sports can unite youth in the Sustainable Development Goals.
 YOU are a key piece of that diversity and a critical voice in that discussion.
 So, best of luck and happy grassroots FUNdraising!

 Why Grassroots Fundraising?